Ed-Fi-Exchange-OSS/Analytics-Middle-Tier-Contrib/CEDS/data_warehouse_datastore/readme.md

-# Analytics Middle Tier - Contributions
+# Ed-Fi Ods to CEDS Data Warehouse data transfer script.

 We these scripts we are able to transfer data from the `Ed-Fi Ods` to the [CEDS Data Warehouse](https://github.com/CEDStandards/CEDS-Data-Warehouse)

 ## Usage Guidelines

 1. First step is setting up the connection string configuration.
-To do that, rename the `configuration.json.example` to `configuration.json` file with the appropriate values based on your environment settings.
+	To do that, rename the `configuration.json.example` file to `configuration.json` with the appropriate values based on your environment settings.

+2. Then install the required modules.
+Take a look at the [Third party modules used](#Third-party-modules-used) Third party modules used section.

-3. After that, execute `main.py` script
+3. Finally, execute `main.py` script
 	```powershell
 	py main.py
 	```

 ## Third party modules used

 1. [Pyodbc](https://pypi.org/project/pyodbc/)